 “I hope this achievement will encourage new people to become interested in agility and I also hope those already involved will be inspired by our achievement and will work towards the Platinum Agility Warrant too and possibly even go on to the Diamond award.
 That’s the great thing about agility – there’s always some new challenge to spur you on.”

 Competitors win points from gaining clear rounds and placing 1st – 10th in agility or jumping classes.
-A points table is available on the Kennel Club website via the following link.
+A points table is available on the Kennel Club website.

 Caroline Kisko, Kennel Club Secretary, said: “The new Platinum and Diamond Agility Warrants were introduced in order to provide handlers with additional goals to aim for once they have achieved the well-established Gold Agility Warrant.
 We are delighted that Jean has achieved the first Platinum Warrant with Glen and would urge those handlers who have already achieved Gold, and who are working towards the higher levels, to claim their new warrant as soon as they are able.”